 Residents are automatically enrolled in the staged examinations process when their anesthesiology residency program submits a resident enrollment form.
-We will determine entry into the examination system is warranted when required information submitted by and on behalf of the resident is satisfactory.
-We will notify residents of their eligibility to register for the BASIC Examination after we have approved of all their credentials.
+The ABA will determine entry into the examination system is warranted when required information submitted by and on behalf of the resident is satisfactory.
+The ABA will notify residents of their eligibility to register for the BASIC Examination after they have approved of all their credentials.
 The notification is sent to residents at their email address on file in the ABA office.
-Our office is not responsible for an interruption in communication with a candidate that is due to circumstances beyond its control, including candidates unsubscribing from ABA email communications.
+The ABA office is not responsible for an interruption in communication with a candidate that is due to circumstances beyond its control, including but not limited to candidates unsubscribing from ABA email communications.